-No matter what type of fundraiser you may be considering for your school, they all have advantages and disadvantages.
-Obviously, the goal is to choose one that has the most upside and least downside as possible.
+Whatever type of fundraiser you may consider for your school has advantages and disadvantages.
+The goal is to choose one that has the most upside and least downside possible.
 Once you determine this, the money will follow.

-Some schools will hear about how well another school did with a particular in school event or brochure fundraising sale and use that for the basis of their own decision.
-The problem is, there may be some differences that may cause for the campaign to not go as well for them.
+Some schools will hear about how well another school did with a particular in-school event or brochure fundraising sale and use that as the basis of their own decision.
+The problem is that some differences may cause the campaign to not go as well for them.

-Determining the best possible way for your school to raise money is an important process that shouldn’t be taken lightly.
-Schools need to understand things like demographics, how money needs to be collected and the type of product that people might ultimately respond to.
+Determining the best way for your school to raise money is a necessary process that shouldn't be taken lightly.
+Schools need to understand demographics, how money needs to be collected, and the type of product people might ultimately respond to.

 Types of School Fundraisers

-For simplicity sake, let’s assume that schools can choose between doing their own inhouse fundraising event, or working with an outside company.
+For simplicity's sake, let's assume that schools can choose between doing their in-house fundraising event or working with an outside company.

-2 classic examples of ‘DIY’ fundraising are the school carnival and auction.
-Often times these are combined into one event.
+Two classic examples of 'DIY' fundraising are the school carnival and auction.
+Often these are combined into one event.

-Other examples might plan a dinner where people are charged a certain fee to attend.
-Bringing in a guest speak can also serve to add value and draw in a larger audience.
+Other examples might plan a dinner where people are charged a certain fee.
+Bringing in a guest speaker can add value and draw a larger audience.
 Some schools might also incorporate a dance.

 Products and Services

-Companies typically specialize in offering products for schools to sell and make a profit off of the retail amount.
-Brochure fundraising and selling products direct is probably the most common method employed by schools.
-In 2014, AFRDS, trade association devoted exclusively to the product fundraising industry, reported that schools and non-profits netted nearly $1.4 billion.
+Companies typically specialize in offering school products to sell and profit from the retail amount.
+Brochure fundraising and selling products directly are probably the most common methods schools employ.
+In 2014, AFRDS, a trade association devoted exclusively to the product fundraising industry, reported that schools and non-profits netted nearly $1.4 billion.